LBL-EESA/TECA/doc/rtd/applications.rst

 teca_temporal_reduction
 -----------------------
 The temporal reduction application applies a reduction operator on the time axis of a NetCDF CF2 dataset.
-The reduction can be applied over a number of specific intervals, for instance daily, monthly, or seasonal intervals.
-Minimum, maximum, and average operators are supported.
+The reduction can be applied over a number of specific intervals, for instance daily, monthly, seasonal, yearly or n_steps intervals.
+Minimum, maximum, average, and summation operators are supported.

 A rule of thumb for when running in parallel one should size the job such that there is a rank per interval.
 For instance, to apply a reduction that computes